MapleTechOfficial/Assignment_SQE/Abdullah_task4.md

 - Here I explore the test case of 'Components' feature (https://github.com/metabase/metabase/tree/master/frontend/test/metabase/components)
 - In that folder, the feature is written in 'PasswordReveal.unit.spec.js' file (https://github.com/metabase/metabase/blob/master/frontend/test/metabase/components/PasswordReveal.unit.spec.js)
+- The code for this is available at [Password Reveal](https://github.com/metabase/metabase/blob/master/frontend/test/metabase/components/PasswordReveal.unit.spec.js)

 - The Only test written in it is of the Revealing the password `describe("password reveal", () => {})`